Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 You will:

 > [!div class="checklist"]
-> * Clone a sample Azure Web App to your VSTS repository
+> * Clone a sample Cosmos DB and Azure Web App to your repository
 > * Create a Cosmos DB collection and database
 > * Set up CI for your app
 > * Set up CD to Azure for your app